d-dragon-project/batcomputer/README.txt

 For Display select : Icon and Title
 For Title change it to " Bat-OS "
 Change the start menu icon with bat-icon.png or bat-icon.jpg located in /usr/share/images

+Open Grub Customizer and change Kali to Bat-OS GNU/Linux include the one in Advance Do the same with the other OS